its-d/terraform-aws-eks-microservice-framework/README.md

 ## _confirm_ip — confirm your IP before planning/deploying (REQUIRED)

 Why this exists
-- By default the repo can enable public access to the EKS API (controlled by `endpoint_public_access` / `public_access_cidrs` TF variables).
+- By default the repo can enable public access to the EKS API (controlled by `public_access_cidrs` TF variables).
 To protect the cluster and reduce mistakes when people run the plan/apply, we require a short confirmation step that captures and/or validates your public IP and writes it into the environment tfvars (or instructs you how to do it).
 - Running `_confirm_ip` prevents accidental wide-open public access and ensures the Terraform plan uses the intended CIDR (your office/home IP) for API access.

 What `make _confirm_ip` does (recommended implementation behavior)